alex4727/MotionStream/README.md

 ## Code Release

-> **Note:** The code is currently under internal review.
-Code release may or may not occur depending on the outcome of the review process.
-Please refer to our paper for detailed methodology and implementation details.
+> **Note:** The code is currently under the company's internal review for open-sourcing.
+While we are working on it, we have not yet received a firm timeline, and the release may or may not occur depending on the outcome of the review.
+Since our models, data, and codebase are based on open-source resources, we hope researchers can reproduce our results using the methodology and implementation details described in the paper.
+If not approved, we will use this place to share some of the evaluation data and model outputs.
+Feel free to open an issue or contact me (joonghyuk@snu.ac.kr) with any questions.
+We'll keep this README updated if anything changes :)

 ## Citation